 Part romance, part crime thriller, Predator’s Salvation is a uniquely wonderful treat I am positive I will remember for a long, long time.
 I cannot recommend it enough.
 Read it!

-Guest review contributed by Jessica Cale.
+This guest review was contributed by Jessica Cale.
 Jessica is a historical romance author and journalist based in North Carolina.
 Originally from Minnesota, she lived in Wales for several years where she earned a BA in History and an MFA in Creative Writing while climbing castles and photographing mines for history magazines.
 You can visit her at www.authorjessicacale.com .